devsenweb/mcp-server-for-db/README.md

 ## ✨ Features

-- **Natural Language to SQL**: Convert plain English queries into SQL
+- **Natural Language to SQL**
+  Translate plain English into SQL queries effortlessly.

+- **Multi-Database Support**
-- **Multiple Database Support**: Works with any SQLAlchemy-supported database
+  Compatible with any database supported by SQLAlchemy.

-- **LLM Integration**: Uses Ollama with CodeLlama model for SQL generation
-- **RESTful API**: Built with FastMCP for easy integration
+- **LLM Integration**
+  Model-agnostic framework with default support for local LLMs via Ollama.

+- **FastAPI + FastMCP**
+  Exposes a RESTful API designed for seamless tool use in MCP environments.

+- **Schema Awareness**
-- **Schema Awareness**: Automatically understands your database structure
+  Automatically detects and uses your database schema for better query generation.

-- **Safe SQL Validation**: Built-in protection against dangerous queries
+- **Safe SQL Execution**
+  Validates and restricts unsafe SQL to prevent harmful operations.

 ## 🚀 Quick Start